JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 [image](https://gyazo.com/1b73c7a78872a9db6e594c09dd312b2b)

-NS: the  bump map  picture has to be  inputted to the  hight  like shown here

-NS: Sorry  (mistakes happens)  int he  end
+NS:  the  bump map  picture has to be  inputted to the  hight  like shown here  Sorry  (mistakes happens)  int he  end

 JR: ah yes much better